 Many more seedlings emerged from the 31 pig scats that we collected from four different sites.
 Of these, 25 scats had seedlings (80.6%), with a total of 1658 seedlings germinating (Table 2).
 The species that germinated from pig scats were comprised of the native trees M. citrifolia, and Ficus prolixa, the non-native trees C. papaya and Leucaena leucocephala, the non-native vines Passiflora spp. and Coccinia grandis, and the non-native herb Chromolaena odorata.
 All of these except for C. odorata and L. leucocephala have edible, fleshy fruits.

 We used data from our vegetation surveys to compare the most abundant species that germinated from scats to the most abundant species found in nature (Figure 2).
+Proportional abundance in nature (left hand panel, Figure 3) for each species was calculated by dividing the total count of adults of that species across our fourteen sites and dividing that by the total number of adult trees across all sites.
+We only counted adult trees to represent only potentially fruiting trees.
+We used a similar approach to calculate the proportional abundance of seedling species found in pigs scats and deer pellets.
 The species found in the highest proportion of scats for both deer and pigs did not reflect the most abundant species in nature, suggesting that pigs are selectively dispersing certain species.

 Effects of ungulate abundance on community composition